-The NIWAP Policy Analyst is key member of the National Immigrant Women’s Advocacy Project (NIWAP) team assisting with the implementation, evaluation, and improvement of NIWAP’s training, technical assistance, public policy advocacy and legal programs.
+The Immigrant Women Law and Policy Analyst will work as part of the National Immigrant Women’s Advocacy Project (NIWAP) team assisting with the implementation, evaluation, and improvement of NIWAP’s training, technical assistance, public policy advocacy and legal programs.
 The overarching goal of the work is to protect and expand the legal rights of and services open to immigrant women and children who are victims of domestic violence, sexual assault or human trafficking.

-Minimum of one (1) year experience working on immigrant women’s, immigrant crime victims’ legal rights, or violence against women’s issues
+Minimum of one (1) year experience working on immigrant women’s or immigrant crime victims legal rights

 Excellent legal research and blue booking skills

 Experience working with and supporting a web resource library